Ising model and s-embeddings of planar graphs: Crossing estimates for the FK-Ising model

 \subsubsection{More recent developments: an alternative strategy of the proof}

-Since the first version of this paper was published, a more conceptual strategy of the proof of Theorem~\ref{thm:RSW-selfdual} appeared in a recent work of Mahfouf~\cite{Mahfouf-RSW}.
-The most technical parts of our proof of Theorem~\ref{thm:RSW-selfdual} presented in the forthcoming Sections~\ref{sub:cuts}--\ref{sub:RSW-proof} are the construction of special `straight' cuts on a given (irregular) s-embedding~$\cS^\delta$ and the analysis of fermionic observables near such `straight' boundaries.
-As shown in~\cite{Mahfouf-RSW}, these unpleasant consideration near the boundary can be essentially bypassed if one `glues' a piece of~$\cS^\delta$ to an auxiliary piece of the square grid staying within the s-embeddings framework.
-Such a gluing procedure is always possible under the assumption~{\Unif} (and \emph{without} imposing any additional assumption on~$\cQ^\delta$).
-Moreover, we believe that this approach should also lead to the affirmative answer to the open question (I) from Section~\ref{sub:further}; see~\cite{Mahfouf-RSW} for further details.
+Since the first version of this paper was published, a more conceptual strategy of the proof of Theorem~\ref{thm:RSW-selfdual} appeared in a very recent work of Mahfouf~\cite[Section~5]{mahfouf-thesis}.
+The most technical parts of our proof of Theorem~\ref{thm:RSW-selfdual} presented in the forthcoming Sections~\ref{sub:cuts}--\ref{sub:RSW-proof} are the construction of special `straight' cuts on a given \mbox{s-embedding}~$\cS^\delta$ and the analysis of fermionic observables near such `straight' boundaries.
+As shown in~\cite[Section~5]{mahfouf-thesis}, these unpleasant technicalities can be bypassed if one first `glues' (staying within the s-embeddings framework) a piece of an auxiliary square grid to the piece of~$\cS^\delta$ under consideration.
+This procedure does \emph{not} rely upon any additional assumption on~$\cQ^\delta$ except~\LipKd\ and provides an extension~$\widetilde{\cS}^\delta$ of~$\cS^\delta$ such that the condition~$\LipKd$ remains essentially unchanged and one has~$r_{\widetilde{z}}\ge \delta^{100}$ for all quads~$\widetilde{z}$ in~$\widetilde{\cS}^\delta$.
+In particular, in this case one can take~$\delta':=99\delta|\log\delta|$ in Assumption~\ref{assump:ExpFat} to treat subsequential limits of s-holomorphic functions on~$\widetilde{\cS}^\delta$ as $\delta\to 0$.
+Moreover, we believe that this approach should also lead to an affirmative answer to the open question (I) from Section~\ref{sub:further} in full generality, i.e., under the least restrictive `technical' assumption~\ExpFat\ on s-embeddings~$\cS^\delta$ for which the analytic tools discussed in Section~\ref{sub:shol-limits} can be applied as for now.

-It is worth noting that, in general, one cannot keep the additional `flatness' assumption~$\cQ^\delta=O(\delta)$ along such a gluing procedure even if one imposes it for original s-embeddings~$\cS^\delta$ as we do in Theorem~\ref{thm:RSW-selfdual}.
-Therefore, (subsequential) limits~$f$ of fermionic observables on `glued' s-embeddings are not holomorphic functions anymore and satisfy a certain conjugate Beltrami equation instead.
-Though a priori this might complicate obtaining a contradiction, it turns out that the only fact one needs to know is that~$f$ cannot vanish on an open set unless it vanishes everywhere.
-This uniqueness theorem follows from the standard theory (namely, from the Sto\"{\i}low factorization theorem) of quasiconformal mappings; see~\cite{Mahfouf-RSW} for details.
+We decided to keep the original proof of Theorem~\ref{thm:RSW-selfdual} below instead of referring to~\cite[Section~5]{mahfouf-thesis} as we hope that the construction of such `straight' cuts can be also used for other purposes.
+In particular, we hope that these techniques, together with the strategy recently developed in~\cite{DCMT-fractal}, can lead to the proof of uniform `boundary-to-boundary' crossings estimates in general topological rectangles with free boundary conditions at least for all critical doubly periodic planar Ising models.
+In their turn, such `strong RSW' estimates allow one to deduce the convergence of full loop ensembles from that of interfaces; see~\cite[Section~5]{Ch-ICM18} and references therein.}